MicrosoftDocs/connected-spaces/articles/mobile-app-add-cameras.md

     |**Name**|The friendly name of the camera|
     |**Network**|The IP Address and MAC Address.
 For more information, see [prepare your network and install Azure Stack Edge](ase-install.md).|
     |**Credentials**|The username and password for the camera|

+    >[!IMPORTANT]
+    >If you rename a camera by changing the name in the **Name** field, make sure to enter a user name and password.
+If you don't enter a user name and password, the new name will be saved, but the camera will be disconnected.

 4. When you’re finished, select the check mark in the upper-right corner of the page to go back to the **Cameras** page.